Nyckelharpa: Variants with resonance strings

 The resonance strings, or sympathetic strings, which were added to the instrument during the 2nd half of the 16th century, are not bowed directly but resonate with the other strings.
 There can be anywhere from six to twelve of them, depending on the construction and tonality of the instrument.

-Some modern nyckelharpas have been made with four or even five rows of keys, however they have not been popular enough to replace the three-row nyckelharpa as the standard.
+Some modern nyckelharpor have been made with four or even five rows of keys, however they have not been popular enough to replace the three-row nyckelharpa as the standard.

+Variants without resonance strings

+Beyond the common variants with resonance strings, there are a variety of nyckelharpa designs without such.
+Some of examples include: